mmbman/Katagiri/1987-04-03-Platform-Sutra-Talk-4.md

 But those [first grade] people believe the world is nothing more than the manifestation of the plants and trees, earth and stones, walls and fences – [that] means lots of things in the human world, the *saha* world.
 Plants and trees, earth and stones, walls and fences... and earthquakes and fires, volcanoes, et cetera.
 Many things... wars, killing, pros and cons, success and failure.
 The world is completely filled with ugliness.
 So [the] *saha* world is [a] defiling land.

-But Dogen Zenji [says] here, [that] even though you see those people who [say] “the world is a defiling land, that’s why we need a practice in order to see into one’s own nature and realize the buddha way” – even though you see those people, don’t doubt the truth, we are buddha.
+But Dōgen Zenji [says] here, [that] even though you see those people who [say] “the world is a defiling land, that’s why we need a practice in order to see into one’s own nature and realize the buddha way” – even though you see those people, don’t doubt the truth, we are buddha.
 And also he [says] here, “We are not in doubt, not disturbed.”
 Don’t be confused, even though you see those people who talk about this.
 Many people doubt, or many people are very confused, but don’t do it, you know?

 And, “this is not the total manifestation of being.”
 Because that statement is not the total manifestation of being.
 In other words, [the teaching is] not talking about the total picture of what the human world is.
 It is just one corner.

 #### 25:28

 The second-grade child [is one] who follows the Shared Doctrines.
 The Shared Doctrines means, according to Tendai, I think the *agamas* and *Vimalakirti Sutra*, *Prajnaparamita Sutra*, et cetera.
 It’s very common doctrines, open to everyone: the shared doctrines.
 So that is like second grade children.
-Dogen Zenji says, “Even though a time may manifest when it is seen as *arrays of treasures*, this is not the true ultimate.”
+Dōgen Zenji says, “Even though a time may manifest when it is seen as *arrays of treasures*, this is not the true ultimate.”

 I think those who follow the Shared Doctrines, or second grade children, take a view of the world as treasures.
 They believe the saha world is treasure.
 Because they see – what can I say – plants and trees, walls and fences, earthquakes and fires, and starvation, whatever – we see all those things [or] events as a piece of advice of how to live peacefully.
 Because we don’t like earthquakes, or fires, or starvation – but we can learn a lot from earthquakes and starvation.
 And misunderstandings and mistakes, you know, everyday life.
 We don’t like mistakes, but we cannot escape mistakes, and we cannot escape fires and earthquakes.
 So very naturally human beings create a culture of how to live in peace and harmony right in the middle of [an] earthquake.
 So [an] earthquake is not always bad.
 So they believe that we see earthquake or fire as [pieces of advice of] how to live peacefully.
 In a sense, we see plants and trees as treasures.